 Don’t Risk Compromising Your Skin with an Alcohol Toner

 Not all alcohols are bad, but none of them are saints either.
-They may not even be that harmful if they come in super low concentrations and can be balanced out with better, more sensitive skin-friendly ingredients that nourish instead of irritate.
+They may not even be that harmful if they come in super low concentrations and can be balanced out with better, more sensitive skin-friendly ingredients that hydrate instead of irritate.

-But that said, knowing what you know about alcohols now, will you really put your skin barrier’s health on the line and risk the negative effects just to keep using a toner that might not even be good for you?
+But that said, knowing what you know about alcohols now, will you really put your skin health on the line and risk the negative effects just to keep using a toner that might not even be good for you?
 It might not be the best idea to continue using a toner full of alcohol.

 So now, the secret’s out.
 Alcohol?
 A big no-no for toner, especially if you have sensitive, problematic skin that’s prone to acne breakouts and flare-ups from delicate skin conditions.
 It has so many damaging effects on the skin, from dryness to redness and even to an early onset of skin aging!

 Don’t settle for less next time you buy a toner.
-Find one infused with nourishing botanicals and vitamins, not one that’s filled to the brim with alcohol and other harsh ingredients.
+Find one infused with botanicals and vitamins, not one that’s filled to the brim with alcohol and other harsh ingredients.

 Always opt for what’s safest and healthiest for your skin.
-And when it comes to toners, it’s the alcohol-free ones that offer you the best chance at keeping your skin plump and glowing, without the risk of stripping it dry.
+And when it comes to toners, it’s the alcohol-free ones that offer you the best chance at keeping your skin looking plump and glowing, without the risk of stripping it dry.